hniu1/t-gcn-for-Detection-of-Disturbance-and-Propagation-in-Power-Grid/README.md

 ACM reference format

 Haoran Niu, Yang Chen, Moumita Samanta, and Olufemi A. Omitaomu.
 2025.
 Self-Supervised T-GCN for Detection of Disturbance and Propagation in Power Grid.
 In Proceedings of the ACM SIGSPATIAL UrbanAI Workshop (UrbanAI’25).
-ACM, New York, NY, USA, 8 pages.
+ACM, Minneapolis, MN, USA, 8 pages.

 ### BibTex